jeanrauwers/mern-course-bootcamp/README.md

 * Upload images to the server
 * Website notification using web sockets (sockets.io)

+### Milestones of the project
 <strong>And if the series get more than 1000 likes in the first video I will create a React-Native app for it!</strong>
+<strong>And if the series get more than 5000 likes in the first video I will add social media functionality such as user profile</strong>

 So please share this video with your friends and leave the like.